 This guide was created by library faculty in consultation with CUNY's Office of General Counsel and is intended to support the CUNY community in making independent, informed decisions about copyright compliance and educational fair use.
+This guide contains instructive resources and should not be interpreted as legal advice.

 Copyright is a form of protection granted by U.S. law to the creators of “original works of authorship“ including scholarly and creative works.
 It gives creators certain exclusive rights.
 Creators do not have to register their work or attach a copyright notice in order for copyright protection to apply to the work; the protection exists automatically from the time the work is created.

 Fair use is a limitation on the exclusive rights of a copyright holder.
-If a proposed use meets the “fair use” criteria, and the user hasn’t agreed to abide by other terms—such as through a license agreement or a website’s terms of usea copyrighted work may be used without permission.
+If a proposed use meets the “fair use“ criteria, and the user hasn’t agreed to abide by other terms—such as through a license agreement or a website’s terms of use—a copyrighted work may be used without permission.

 Copyright protections apply to both scholarly and creative works that you create and works that you use.